Hi peeps! 😉

 Christianshavn Torv (Square)

-Walking a little but further will take you to the Prinsessegade, just right across the Church of Our Savior.
+Walking a little bit farther will take you to Prinsessegade (street), just right across the Church of Our Savior.

 Church of our Savior across Prinsessegade